tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinhouse.md

 Delivery of bitcoin is instant.

 ## Reputation
-Coinhouse is a regulated company and follows all KYC and AML laws.
+[Coinhouse](http://buybitcoinww.co/coinhouse){:rel="nofollow"} is a regulated company and follows all KYC and AML laws.

 ## Fees
 Fees are determined by your total buying volume.
 As follows: